-Because the underlying shares appreciated from the hypothetical initial share price to the hypothetical final share price and the return amount of \$600.00 per security would result in a total return at maturity of 60.00%, which is greater than the hypothetical maximum return at maturity of 40.00%, your payment at maturity in this scenario would equal the hypothetical maximum payment at maturity of \$1,400.00 per security.
-In this scenario, an investment in the securities would underperform a hypothetical alternative investment providing 1-to-1 exposure to the appreciation of the underlying shares without a maximum return.
+Because the underlying shares appreciated from the hypothetical initial share price to the hypothetical final share price, your total return on the securities at maturity would equal the hypothetical upside return at maturity of 36.25%.
+In this scenario, an investment in the securities would underperform a direct investment in the underlying shares.

 Example 3-Par Scenario.
-The hypothetical final share price is \$76.27 (a 5.00% decrease from the hypothetical initial share price), which is less than the hypothetical initial share price by an amount that is less than the buffer amount of 10.00%.
+The hypothetical final share price is \$95.00 (an approximately 5.00% decrease from the hypothetical initial share price), which is less than the hypothetical initial share price but greater than the hypothetical trigger price.

-Payment at maturity per security = \$1,000
+Payment at maturity per security = \$10

-Because the hypothetical final share price did not decrease from the hypothetical initial share price by more than the 10.00% buffer amount, your payment at maturity in this scenario would be equal to the \$1,000 stated principal amount per security.
+Because the underlying shares did not depreciate from the hypothetical initial share price to the hypothetical final share by more than 20.00%, your payment at maturity in this scenario would be equal to the \$10 stated principal amount per security.

 Example 4-Downside Scenario.
-The hypothetical final share price is \$24.08 (a 70.00% decrease from the hypothetical initial share price), which is less than the hypothetical initial share price by an amount that is more than the buffer amount of 10.00%.
+The hypothetical final share price is \$30.00 (an approximately 70.00% decrease from the hypothetical initial share price), which is less than the hypothetical trigger price.

-Payment at maturity per security = $(\$1,000 \times \text{the share performance factor}) + \$100.00$
+Payment at maturity per security = $10 \times 10 \times 10^{-10}$